What is probate?

-Quite often once you have sorted out the funeral arrangements, the next step is to deal with the financial affairs of the person who has died.
-This usually means checking if there is a Will and, if necessary, applying for Probate, or Confirmation in Scotland.
+Probate means dealing with the financial affairs of the person who has died.
+This is typically done after you have sorted out the funeral arrangements.
+The process usually involves checking if there is a will and, if necessary, applying for Probate, or Confirmation in Scotland.

 When is probate needed?

-Depending on the size of the estate and the kinds of assets within it, you may need to apply for Probate.
-A Grant of Probate, or Grant of Letters of Administration if there is no Will, lets you gain access to the assets of an estate in order to carry out the administration of the deceased person's estate.
+You may need to apply for probate, but this depends on the size of the estate and the kinds of assets within it.
+If the deceased hasn't left a will behind, a Grant of Probate, or Grant of Letters of Administration, will allow you to gain access to the assets of an estate so that you can carry out the administration of the deceased person's estate.

-- Giving advice on how much time the Executor will need to allocate to administer the estate;
+- How much time the Executor will need to allocate to administer the estate

-- Giving basic advice on the payment of Inheritance Tax and whether it will apply to the estate;
+- Payment of Inheritance Tax and whether it will apply to the estate

-- Giving basic advice on what a charity will require of an Executor and the distribution of any legacy;
+- What a charity will require of an Executor and the distribution of any legacy

 Charges can vary between solicitors and high street providers and it can depend on what is involved in administering the estate.
 Many providers fee will be a percentage of the estate.

-If you do decide to carry out Probate yourself then the main cost will be time.
+You can carry out the process of probate yourself, however, the main cost will be time.
 If this is your preferred course of action we can still give you advice on how to proceed.